rabbitmq/rabbitmq-tutorials/python/tutorial-one.md

      [x] Received 'Hello World!'

 Hurray!
 We were able to send our first message through RabbitMQ.
-As you might have noticed, the `receive.py` program haven't exited.
+As you might have noticed, the `receive.py` program didn't exit.
 It will stay ready to receive further messages.
-Try to run `send.py` in new terminal!
+Try to run `send.py` in a new terminal!

+We've learned how to send and receive a message from a named queue.
+It's time to move on to part 2 of this tutorial and build a simple _task queue_.